homer0/projext-plugin-webpack-angularjs/README.md

 ## Usage

 1. You first need the build engine, so install [`projext-plugin-webpack`](https://yarnpkg.com/en/package/projext-plugin-webpack).
-2. If you changed it, set your target `engine` setting to `webpack`.
-3. Add a new setting to your target named `framework` and set its value to `angularjs`.
+2. Add a new setting to your target named `framework` and set its value to `angularjs`.
-4. Done
+3. Done

 Now, when your target gets builded, the plugin will check if the target is using webpack and if the framework is AngularJS, then it will add the required loader and configure the transpilation options.

 ### Babel

-The [`ng-annotate-loader`](https://yarnpkg.com/en/package/ng-annotate-loader) package only works on `function` statements, that's why it needs to update the configuration of the [`babel-loader`](https://yarnpkg.com/en/package/babel-loader) in order to work.
+The [`babel-plugin-angularjs-annotate`](https://yarnpkg.com/en/package/babel-plugin-angularjs-annotate) package only works on `function` statements, that's why it needs to update the configuration of the [`babel-preset-env`](https://yarnpkg.com/en/package/babel-preset-env) in order to work.

 Let's say you are only supporting the last version of major browsers, well, most of them already support arrow functions and by default they wouldn't be transpiled.